Holistic Educators at OISE/UT

 To sign up for Holistic Educator News

-For the coming school year, 2019-2020, we are taking a break from the workshops.
+In the school year, 2019-2020, we decided to take a break from the workshops.
 The past workshops can be found archived on this site from 2008 to 2019.
 We are proud to have presented many fine workshops.

 Holistic Educators Saturday Meetings at OISE in Toronto held in 2018-2019